Studios - My Story

 Andrew decided to do a preliminary

 article for Recording Engineer/Producer magazine.
-He really wanted to
+He really

-board, with an eye to possibly generating
+of the recording/mixing board, with an eye to possibly generating

-equipment, and really ramping up a
+equipment, and really ramping up a production facility.
+The

-the "laboratory" R&D part was called Crystalab, which you might notice are
+R&D part was called Crystalab, which you might notice are

 Andrew Berliner's initials added.
-You also might
+You also might notice that

-for my Soundoctor logo.
+my Soundoctor logo.

 Little did we know that the magazine was about to fold a month

 later... as a typographer I partially attribute it to the fact

 are only precious few worse fonts in the world for example

 hobo and comic sans1

 and NO ONE will take anything seriously that is presented in

 these fonts.
 There is probably much more to it than that, but

 hey, that's my opinion and I'm sticking to it...

-So Andrew and I worked on the story,
+So Andrew and I worked on

-how many column-inches we had to work with.
+just about how many column-inches we had to work with.
 I did

 a block diagram (that you will see below) in real Leroy technical

 took almost two weeks!
 I wish I had the drawing to frame on

 the wall now!
-So Andrew kept writing and I would
+So Andrew kept writing and I would tweak and polish,

-knows him knows he would do this whenever he was really stressed...)
+him knows he would do this whenever he was really stressed...)

 the article was finished.
 You kind of had to be there.
 We were

 actually very proud of each other and this mini-masterpiece

 and DIGITAL LOGIC CONTROL SYSTEM